Call Us Today at (281) 363-2770

 To redeem your Complimentary Sleep Apnea Assessment, please fill out the form below and our treatment coordinator will call you to schedule your appointment.

-Obstructive sleep apnea is disorder that causes an individual to stop breathing while he or she is sleeping.
+Obstructive sleep apnea is a disorder that causes an individual to stop breathing while he or she is sleeping.
 The word, “Apnea,” refers to a pause that occurs during breathing that will usually last ten or more seconds.
 Despite repeated efforts to breathe, the muscles located in the back of the throat prevent the airways from opening up.

 Treating Obstructive Sleep Apnea